jojustin/gitcontributions/README.md

 # gitcontributions

-Python to retrieve GitHub contributions using GraphQL
+Python code to retrieve GitHub contributions using GraphQL